Persistent Local Systems: Examples

-Let $\Hstack_0$ be the persistence stack of $\bisheaf{H}_0$.
-For any \'etale open $a : A \to \Sspace^2$ that covers the origin, $\Hstack_0(a)$ is zero.
-This zero is explained by the fact that we may perturb $h$ by an arbitrarily small amount so that the pre-image of the origin is empty.
-This is picked up by the cap product.
+The support of a class in $\sheaf{H}_2(U)$ is the torus $X_0$ whereas the support of a class in $\sheaf{H}_2(V)$ is in the interior of $B$.
+Thus the top horizontal map is zero.
+The left vertical map is the cap product with the pullback of the orientation to $\cosheaf{H}^2(U)$.
+This pullback is zero making the cap product zero.
+Let $\Hstack_0$ be the isobisheaf stack of $\bisheaf{H}_0$ as constructed in Example~\ref{ex:stack_example}.
+For any \'etale open $a : A \to \Sspace^2$ that covers the origin, $\image \Hstack_0(a)$ is zero because the cap product over $U$ is zero.
+This zero is explained by the fact that we may perturb $h$ by an arbitrarily small amount, with respect to any metric on $\Sspace^2$ as in the proof of Theorem \ref{thm:main}, so that the pre-image of the origin is empty.

-By Theorem \ref{thm:main}, $f$ has an open neighborhood $U \subseteq \mathfrak{W}(X, \Sspace^2)$ such that for each map $g \in U$ their bisheaves are related by canonical bisheaf maps
+By Theorem \ref{thm:main}, $f$ has an open neighborhood $W \subseteq \mathfrak{W}(X, \Sspace^2)$ such that for each map $g \in W$ their bisheaves are related by canonical bisheaf maps